 Shake cartons containing glass and listen for broken glass noise.
 In my own warehouse, one vendor's product line had so much damage that I insisted that every carton be opened before the truck left.
 Fortunately, most manufacturers are trying to do a good job, but there still can be many other problems, including broken legs on wrapped chairs and sofas.

 A future article will review handling claims.
 For now, if you spot damage, it must be noted on the driver's copy of the paperwork.
 I always keep a Polaroid camera on the dock to document badly loaded trailers (Did they load it with a cannon?) and damaged product.
 Save the cartoning materials with the product for possible inspection or return to the vendor.

 Counting requires absolute accuracy.
 Assuming you aren't into barcoding, most retailers receive from a copy of the purchase order and mark off the count received and also count off from the carrier's packing list.
 The receiving tally is the start of the audit trail.
 This document must contain the required information plus any exceptions such as overages, shortages and damage recorded in detail.
 Always count twice before signing once!

 Checking is the most critical step in the receiving process and receiving is not complete until:

 Daniel Bolger of The Bolger Group helps companies achieve improved transportation, warehousing and logistics.
-Questions can be directed to Mr. Bolger care of FURNITURE WORLD at firstname.lastname@example.org.
+Questions on this article or others by Mr. Bolger can be sent to email@example.com.

 Contributing editor Dan Bolger of The Bolger Group helps companies achieve improved transportation, warehousing and logistics.
 See many other articles by Dan in the Operations Management article archives on the furninfo.com website.
 You can send inquiries on any aspect of transportation, warehousing or logistics issues to Dan Bolger care of Furniture World Magazine at firstname.lastname@example.org or call him direct at 740-503-8875.